 Jointly expand the role of solar energy in different sectors

 IEA SHC started organising International Solar Heating and Cooling (SHC) Conferences in 2012.
 In 2017, it entered into a partnership with ISES to organise SHC conferences and Solar World Congresses.
 Their first joint event took place in Abu Dhabi, United Arab Emirates, the second in 2019 in Santiago in Chile.
 In his opening speech, IEA SHC Chair Tomas Olejniczak said that the organisations’ partnership has been “highly successful.”
 The long-term appeal of the Solar World Congresses, which attract representatives from all across the renewable community and present the latest in renewable technology, and the IEA SHC’s vast network of solar thermal experts has proved to be a good combination for jointly expanding the role of solar energy in different sectors.
-The IEA SHC strongly supports ISES’ 100 % renewable energy goal and will continue the IEA SHC Solar Academy webinars regularly hosted by the International Solar Energy Society.
+The IEA SHC strongly supports ISES’ 100 % renewable energy goal and will continue the IEA SHC Solar Academy webinars regularly hosted by the solar energy association.

 Organisations mentioned in this article: